Anxiety

 Recommended Books

-The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission which I use to fund my low-cost counselling resource lists.
-Your support is greatly appreciated.
+The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission, at no cost to you, which goes towards funding my public low-cost counselling resource lists.
+Your support means so much.
+Thank you!

-How To Keep House While Drowning: A Gentle Approach to Cleaning and Organizing by KC Davis (2022)
+How To Keep House While Drowning: A Gentle Approach to Cleaning and Organizing

 While Marie Kondo taught me to let go of a lot, KC Davis helped me to forgive myself, no matter the state of my home.
 A boon to neurodivergent folks, those struggling with mental health issues, or anyone else who is overwhelmed by life, therapist KC Davis, offers practical, forgiving strategies and care tasks that we can all use.
 Highly recommended.

-The Anxiety and Phobia Workbook by Edmund Bourne (2010)
+The Anxiety and Phobia Workbook

 A best-selling self-help workbook using the principles of cognitive behavioural therapy (CBT) to help with generalized anxiety, panic attacks, phobias, social anxiety and other anxiety-related conditions.
-Best for those with an interest in CBT.
+Best for those with an interest in CBT who also have an affinity for exercises and homework.

-The Assertiveness Workbook by Randy Patterson (2022)
+by Randy Patterson (2022)

-Scaredy Squirrel by Melanie Watt (2006)
+by Melanie Watt (2006)

 Children’s book with excellent adult appeal.
 The story about how a squirrel inadvertently faces his fears, with positive results.